+How does the data analyst vs data scientist toolkit compare?
 As discussed in the responsibilities section, both roles manipulate data.
 Yet, how they do this tends to be different.

 Data Analyst Tools

-Data analysts tend to prefer Excel-based formula, Visual Basic for Excel, R, sometimes Python, or rely on licensed no-code or low-code software like Tableau, Alteryx, or auto-ML tools to get the job done.
+Data analysts tend to prefer Excel-based formulas, Visual Basic for Excel, R, sometimes Python, or rely on licensed no-code or low-code software like Tableau, Alteryx, or auto-ML tools to get the job done.
 You’ll often see them use:

 - Databases: SQL (advanced) and Relational Databases